Also called the Decalogue, the Ten Commandments are the most famous and influential “top 10” list in history.

 - You shall not covet your neighbor’s wife, or servant, or ox, or donkey, or anything that belongs to your neighbor.

-The word covet is a translation of the Hebrew root hamad, roughly equivalent to “desire” or “want.”
+The word covet is a translation of the Hebrew root “hamad,” roughly equivalent to “desire” or “want.”
 There are two schools of thought on what the commandment is preventing.
 Some interpreters say that coveting in itself isn’t forbidden.
 It’s not always bad to yearn.
 It’s coveting your neighbor’s stuff that’s forbidden.
-As one rabbi puts it, it’s OK to covet a Jaguar—but you shouldn’t covet your neighbor’s Jaguar.
+As one rabbi puts it, it’s OK to covet a Jaguar — but you shouldn’t covet your neighbor’s Jaguar.
 In other words, if your desire might lead you to harm your neighbor, then it’s wrong.
 But others say that coveting any Jaguar is wrong, whether it’s your neighbor’s or the one at the dealership.
-A moderate interest in cars is OK.
-However, coveting means that you are overly desirous of the Jaguar, you are distracted by material goods, you have veered from the path of being thankful for what God provides.
-You have, no doubt, fallen victim to advertising, the Tenth Commandment’s arch-nemesis.
+Coveting means that you are overly desirous of the Jaguar, are distracted by material goods, and have veered from the path of being thankful for what God provides.
+You have, no doubt, fallen victim to advertising, the Tenth Commandments’ arch-nemesis.

-Interestingly, the 10 Commandments are not the only commandments in the Hebrew Bible.
+Interestingly, the Ten Commandments are not the only commandments in the Hebrew Bible.
 Observant Jews traditionally count 613 commands, or mitzvot, in the Torah.
-The other 603 commandments over a variety of topics, including some of the more obscure ritual laws, such as not wearing clothes made of two kinds of fabric.
-Observant Jews believe, in one sense, all 613 rules are equally important, but acknowledge at the same time that the Ten Commandments still hold a special place.
+The other 603 commandments cover a variety of topics, including some of the more obscure ritual laws, such as not wearing clothes made of two kinds of fabric.
+Observant Jews believe, in one sense, all 613 rules are equally important, but also acknowledge that the Ten Commandments hold a special place.